vosaul/status.im/content/frameworks.md

 This should tell you that the the app is running, and that the DApp has been added to the Status Contacts.

-<aside>TODO: Running Status on a real device, this did not work for me ("Cannot connect to Status."), I needed to add the IP of my device as an ENV variable: `IP=192.168.123.102 npm run start`.
+<aside>NOTE: If you're running Status on a real iOS device, you need to provide the IP of the device as an ENV variable, e.g. `IP=192.168.123.102 npm run start`.
   <br/>
-Even after that, the DApp is added to status, but opens on click it opens the browser with a "oops, error" message and just "/browse" in the address bar</aside>
+Even then, `truffle-box-status` seems to rely on `status-dev-cli` which has a hardcoded value of `localhost` as the host of the DApp: <a href="https://github.com/status-im/status-dev-cli/blob/7b51136d8d0dc7b0a95136e6489c34870f925e4b/index.js#L33">(see github)</a></aside>

 ![The DApp added to the default Contacts](images/starting-a-dapp-on-status-with-frameworks_03.png)